apollographql/hack-the-supergraph/solar-seas/README.md

 # Solar Seas - Hack the Supergraph

 The Solar Seas are beautiful and vast.
-As you're traveling, you find the box you started with is getting slow when reading the `CelestialBody` coordinates.
+As you're traveling, you find the Planisphere you started with is getting slow when reading the `CelestialBody` coordinates.
 It makes traveling to new locations difficult when you're far away in the solar Seas.

 You find a galactic map and now you have all the locations across the cosmos.
-The original box still provides some information, but this will help speed up getting those locations coordinates.
-We just need to override the original box's information for `CelestialBody`.
+The original Planisphere still provides some information, but this will help speed up getting those locations coordinates.
+We just need to override the original Planisphere's information for `CelestialBody`.

 Try opening up Explorer for your Supergraph and run this query: